EvoHull/Tapirs/docs/Setting-up-Tapirs/installation.md

 `conda info --envs`

-If you get errors when running Tapirs suggesting that some software-name is unknown it is most likely an issue with environments, start by checking that the 'tapirs' environment is active.
+If you get errors when running Tapirs suggesting that some "software-name" is unknown it is most likely an issue with environments, start by checking that the "tapirs" environment is active.

 The Snakemake workflow manager software was listed in the `environment.yaml` file and has already been installed if you have carried out the instructions above.
 You could test this with a `snakemake -help` command.
 If you get an error such as `command not found: snakemake` its likely that the tapirs environment is not active, try: `conda activate tapirs`